shefaalkilany/pizza-sales-report/README.md

 ##  Dashboard Pages

-1. **Home** — KPI summary, hourly and weekly order trends, and sales breakdowns by pizza category and size.
+1. **Home**: KPI summary, hourly and weekly order trends, and sales breakdowns by pizza category and size.
-2. **Best/Worst Sellers** — Ranks individual pizzas by revenue and quantity sold to surface top and bottom performers.
+2. **Best/Worst Sellers**: Ranks individual pizzas by revenue and quantity sold to surface top and bottom performers.

 ##  Key Insights